 Red Button delivery

-A Red Button commission is reflected in the Television Commissioning specification by the inclusion of a letter of amendment and an additional schedule (Schedule 9: New Media Deliverables).
+A Red Button commission is reflected in the Commissioning specification by the inclusion of a letter of amendment and an additional schedule (Schedule 9: New Media Deliverables).
 The amendment letter will state the Red Button delivery date.

 The following information is for independent production companies making Red Button content for the BBC.